fredwangsap/teched2019-C4C-CAA384/README.md

 ## Limitations
 Refer to sample project setup document for details.

-## Know Issues
+## Known Issues
 This sample is provided on "as-is" basis.
 Currently there are no know issues for this sample project.

 ## How to obtain support
 This project is provided "as-is"; there is no guarantee that raised issues will be answered or addressed in future releases.
 For more information, please visit SAP Community and [ask a question](https://answers.sap.com/questions/ask.html), or contact your SAP contact to obtain support.
 In case you observe any defect in the product usage itself, kindly use the SAP Product Support channel and raise an incident adequately for the defects observed.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file of this project.